 Since using an adhesive on the specific spot tends to make it stickier, it might be wiser to opt for a solid or antiperspirant spray.
 Try and avoid deodorants, though, as the many chemicals they contain can easily irritate the skin.

 The best way to do it is to clean the area with some alcohol and apply the spray, before waiting at least ten minutes to insert the infusion set.

 If having difficulty with adhesiveness and yet don’t want to prep the area like the method mentioned above, opt for specific dressings and cover the adhesive pad.

 Some good examples include Polyskin and Tegaderm.
 Make sure only the adhesive pad is covered.

 The Pump and Sports

 During any athletic activity, it’s best to wear spandex clothes.
-This is, of course, in order to keep the infusion set from pulling out or slipping.
+This is, of course, to keep the infusion set from pulling out or slipping.
 Another option is Velcro bands.

-One should take their daily activities into consideration when attaching their infusion set.
+One should consider their daily activity when attaching their infusion set.
 For instance, one should avoid the waistband area if they most often find themselves in a working space.

 Also, it is crucial to secure one’s tubbing, so there are no hazards such as cabinets or doorknobs.

-On the other hand, if people happen to like running on a regular basis, they will see that their hands are a better option for the infusion placement than their legs during any training periods or a race.
+On the other hand, if people happen to like running regularly, they will see that their hands are a better option for infusion placement than their legs during any training period or a race.